+Investment banking is the provision of financial services to firms, just as retail banking is the provision of financial services to consumers.
+The most important financial services relate to financial advice and the handling of deposits and loans.
 This chapter will go over these functions in more detail.
 This also gives us an excellent opportunity to take a more detailed look at the capital-issuing and M&A processes themselves.
-Finally, all banks do a tremendous amount of proprietary trading, which in many cases dwarve their "true" investment banking activities.